There are three primary ways to reduce the cost of health plans under the Affordable Care Act in California.

 Obamacare tax credits can immediately bring down your monthly health insurance premiums; you don't have to wait until tax time to claim them.
 Using these tax credits, many low- to middle-income Americans can sign up for free or very low-cost health insurance plans, while others achieve significant savings on monthly premiums.

-For 2020, California is adding state tax credits to those already available from the federal government.
+In addition, California has added state tax credits to those available from the federal government.
+We discuss these below.

-- not eligible for job-based health coverage or Medi-Cal, and
+- not eligible for job-based health coverage or Medicaid.

 - $12,760 to $51,040 for individuals